Renault Captur review - MPG, running costs & CO2

 The 1.0-litre TCe 90 model is the cheapest Renault Captur to buy, and will return up to 47.9mpg according to official figures.
 CO2 emissions figures also sit between 134 and 135 g/km.

-Although it’s more expensive to buy, the E-Tech hybrid model with the 1.6-litre engine will be cheaper to run because it’s much more economical, returning up to 60.1mpg.
+Although it’s over £3,000 more expensive to buy, the E-Tech hybrid model with the 1.6-litre engine will be cheaper to run because it’s much more efficient, returning up to 60.1mpg.
 As a company car, it’s also the cheaper of the two thanks to lower CO2 emissions of between 105 and 107g/km, but it’s a shame the plug-in hybrid is no longer available as that produced an even lower amount of CO2 still.
 The lower a car’s CO2 emissions, the less BiK (Benefit-in-Kind) tax a company-car buyer needs to pay.

 While the standard petrol car incurs an annual VED (road tax) bill of £190, the E-Tech hybrid qualifies as an alternative fuel vehicle and so gets a discount of £10 off that amount.